Privacy Policy

 We may collect personal information in a number of ways, including without limitation:

-• by technology that is used to support communications through the use of our online services including cookies, web beacons, log files and analytical tools that record your IP address, browser type, referring pages, pages visited and the date and time of each visit;
+- by technology that is used to support communications through the use of our online services including cookies, web beacons, log files and analytical tools that record your IP address, browser type, referring pages, pages visited and the date and time of each visit; and

 Automated decision-making (ADM)